Skip to content

 Chuck talks to Wilson, confides in Wilson, argues with Wilson, and even cares about Wilson.

-If you haven’t seen it, it’s an amazing movie.
+If you haven’t seen it, it’s an extraordinary movie.
 One that proves even an inanimate object can be a powerful supporting character.

-In this movie, the elements and Chuck’s emotional state were the antagonists causing conflict.
+In this movie, the elements and Chuck’s emotional state are the antagonists causing conflict.

 Using Supporting Characters to Provide Conflict